 The 2020 LCIA Rules introduced the tribunal's express power for an early determination of the dispute to encourage the dismissal of proceedings without merits.
-The tribunal has the power to determine that any claim, defense, counterclaim, cross-claim, defense to counterclaim or defense to cross-claim is manifestly outside the jurisdiction of the arbitral tribunal, is inadmissible or manifestly without merit.
-Where appropriate, the tribunal may issue an order or award to that effect.58 d) Multi-Party Procedures
+The tribunal has the power to determine that any claim, defence, counterclaim, crossclaim, defence to counterclaim or defence to crossclaim is manifestly outside the jurisdiction of the arbitral tribunal, is inadmissible or manifestly without merit.
+Where appropriate, the tribunal may issue an order or award to that effect.

+(d) Multi-Party Procedures